YangLab/CIRCexplorer2/docs/modules/annotate.md

 ### Format of gene annotation file:

 The file is in the format of [Gene Predictions and RefSeq Genes with Gene Names](https://genome.ucsc.edu/FAQ/FAQformat.html#format9) below.
+(See [example file](https://raw.githubusercontent.com/YangLab/CIRCexplorer2/master/test/data/ref.txt))

 | Field       | Description                   |
 | :---------: | :---------------------------- |